Snow Riot: Biography of Beverly Snow

-Snow's restaurant placed emphasis on sophisticated and healthy food cleverly advertised, with the practical message of "Health Bought Cheap."
 In August 1835, large mobs of white mechanics and laborers rampaged through the District, seeking to destroy property and terrorize free blacks.
 The mob, composed of mechanics on strike from the Washington Navy Yard, had heard a rumor that Snow had insulted their wives.
 Furthermore, the mob resented Snow's business success.
 Large numbers of these rioters entered his restaurant looking for him and proceeded to "bust up the entire facility".
 While doing so they drank all the whiskey and champagne.
 The mob later yelled "Now for Snow's house!"
 Breaking in, they looked for abolitionist literature; finding none, they destroyed the furniture.
 Unable to find Beverly Snow, the mob attacked black schools and churches.
 The riot became known as the "Snow Riot" or "Snow Storm."

 Life after the Snow Riot

 Snow and his wife, Julia, escaped from the rioters and moved to Toronto, Canada, where he again opened successful restaurants.
 His first venture was a coffee shop at the corner of Church and Colburn Street.
 He later opened the Epicurean Recess, then the Phoenix Saloon in 1848, followed by the Exchange Saloon in 1856.

 Snow died in Toronto on October 21, 1856.
 He and Julia are buried in the Toronto Necropolis.